Rinzler1011/personalwebsite/README.md

 </div>

 > [!NOTE]
-> - `main` branch✅: Static build, can be deployed on any static hosting platform.
+> - Code GPL-3.0 License.
-> - `cloudflare` branch: Enables built-in comment system, only deployable on Cloudflare.
+> - All written content, blog posts, and media are © Joshua Callary, all rights reserved.

 ## ✨ Features